FAQs

 When and where are LGNA meetings held?

-LGNA events are held in odd calendar months (January, March, May, etc.) Locations and dates vary.
+LGNA events are held 3-4 times per year – usually in the Spring & Fall.
+Locations and dates vary.
 Stay tuned to this site for news on upcoming meetings.

 Where do I subscribe to get the newsletter online?